-Here the first terms of the above equation represents the Hamiltonian of the scalar field.
-The second terms represent the Hamiltonian of the detectors.
-The third terms represent the interactions between the field (modes) and the detectors.
-From Eq.\eqref{eq:11}, a natural $IR$ cutoff of the field modes is introduced due to our cavity setting with a length $L$.
-A $UV$ cutoff is introduced for the sake of the computation and the resolution of the detectors.
+where the first terms represent the Hamiltonian of the scalar field, the second terms represent the Hamiltonian of the detectors, and the third terms represent the interactions between the field (modes) and the detectors.
+From Eq.~\eqref{eq:11}, our cavity setting with length $L$ introduces a natural IR cutoff of the field modes, and a $UV$ cutoff is introduced for the sake of the computation and the resolution of the detectors.